Shai-Hulud, the Great Maker, the Grandfather of the Desert, the Worm Who Is God

 - "The Red Terror" was a relative of the Ravener species (snake or worm-like Tyranids) that had the ability to burrow its way onto the battlefield and swallow smaller enemies whole.
 The Red Terror was later removed from the playable creatures: the Raveners got its burrowing abilities.

-- The Trygon is a giant version of the Ravener with all its burrowing abilities.
-Since Raveners were much too small for a proper Sand Worm, the Imperial Armour books introduced their giant form.
+- The Trygon is a giant version of the Ravener with all its burrowing abilities and an electrical attack.
+Since Raveners were much too small for a proper Sand Worm, the Imperial Armour books introduced their giant form (their being able to move is Hand Waved as their electrical field breaking the ground into fine particles, which are easier to move around).

 - January 2010 had Games Workshop feature a new sub-strain of the Trygon called the Mawloc.
 It is the most Sandworm-like creature in the game so far, having shorter arms and a multi-jawed mouth.
 On top of everything the Mawloc is not only able to burrow underground, but move around while underground and reappear elsewhere later (apparently it's faster while underground than on the surface).